-- (b) Designation by the planning commission of the boundaries of a reinvestment neighborhood or area recommended by it to be designated and submission of the recommendation to the local legislative body. - (c) Adoption by the local legislative body of a resolution which: - 1.
-Describes the boundaries of a reinvestment neighborhood or area with sufficient definiteness to identify with ordinary and reasonable certainty the territory included in the neighborhood or area.
-The boundaries may, but need not, be the same as those recommended by the planning commission. - 2.
-Designates the reinvestment neighborhood or area as of a date provided in the resolution. - 3.
-Contains findings that the area to be designated constitutes a reinvestment neighborhood or area. - History: 1977 c.
-418; 1979 c.
-361 s.
+- (b) Designation by the planning commission of the boundaries of a reinvestment neighborhood or area recommended by it to be designated and submission of the recommendation to the local legislative body. - (c) Adoption by the local legislative body of a resolution which: - which:

+1. Describes the boundaries of a reinvestment neighborhood or area with sufficient definiteness to identify with ordinary and reasonable certainty the territory included in the neighborhood or area.
+The boundaries may, but need not, be the same as those recommended by the planning commission.

+2. Designates the reinvestment neighborhood or area as of a date provided in the resolution.

+3. Contains findings that the area to be designated constitutes a reinvestment neighborhood or area.

+History: 1977. et 418; 1979 c.
+301 s.
 112; 1985 a.
 29 s.
 3200 (14); 1999 a.
 150 s.
 479; Stats.
 1999 s.
 66.1107; 2001 a.
 104.

 66.1108 Limitation on weekend work.
+(1) DEFINITIONS.

-(1) Definitions.
-In this section:
+- In this section:

-- (a) "Construction project" means a project involving the erection, construction, repair, remodeling, or demolition, including any alteration, painting, decorating, or grading, of a private facility, including land, a building, or other infrastructure that is directly related to onsite work of a residential or commercial real estate development project. - (b) "Political subdivision" means a city, village, town, or county. - (2) CONSTRUCTION PROJECTS; WEEKEND WORK. (a) A political subdivision may not prohibit a private person from working on the job site of a construction project on a Saturday.
-A political subdivision may not impose conditions that apply to a private person who works on a construction project on a Saturday that are inapplicable to, or more restrictive than the conditions that apply to, such a person who works on a construction project during weekdays. - (b) If a political subdivision has enacted an ordinance or adopted a resolution before April 5, 2018, that is inconsistent with par. (a), that portion of the ordinance or resolution does not apply and may not be enforced.
+(a) "Construction project" means a project involving the erection, construction, repair, remodeling, or demolition, including any alteration, painting, decorating, or a private facility, including land, a building, or other infrastructure that is directly related to onsite work of a residential or commercial real estate development project. - "Political subdivision" means a city, village, town, or - county.

+(2) CONSTRUCTION PROJECTS; WEEKEND WORK. (a) A political subdivision may not prohibit a private person from working on the job site of a construction project on a Saturday.
+A political subdivision may not impose conditions that apply to a private person who works on a construction project on a Saturday that are inapplicable to, or more restrictive than the conditions that apply to, such a person who works on a construction project during pushed/fave. - (b) If a political subdivision has enacted an ordinance or adopted a resolution before April 5, 2018, that is inconsistent with par. (a), that portion of the ordinance or resolution does not apply and may not be enforced.
 History: 2017 a.
 243.

 66.1109 Business improvement districts.
-(1) In this section:
+(1) In this

 - (a) "Board" means a business improvement district board appointed under sub.
-(3) (a). - (b) "Business improvement district" means an area within a municipality consisting of contiguous parcels and may include railroad rights-of-way, rivers, or highways continuously bounded by the parcels on at least one side, and shall include parcels that are contiguous to the district but that were not included in the original or amended boundaries of the district because the parcels were tax-exempt when the boundaries were determined and such parcels became taxable after the original or amended boundaries of the district were determined. - (c) "Chief executive officer" means a mayor, city manager, village president or town chairperson. - (d) "Local legislative body" means a common council, village board of trustees or town board of supervisors. - (e) "Municipality" means a city, village or town. - (f) "Operating plan" means a plan adopted or amended under this section for the development, redevelopment, maintenance, operation and promotion of a business improvement district, including all of the following: - 1.
-The special assessment method applicable to the business improvement district. - 1m.
-Whether real property used exclusively for manufacturing purposes will be specially assessed.
+(3) (a). - appointed under sub.
+(3) (a).

+(b) "Business improvement district" means an area within a municipality consisting of contiguous parcels and may include railroad rights-of-way, rivers, or highways continuously bounded by the parcels on at least one side, and shall include parcels that are contiguous to the district but that were not included in the original or amended boundaries of the district because the parcels were tax-exempt when the boundaries were determined and such parcels became taxable after the original or amended boundaries of the district were determined.

+(c) "Chief executive officer" means a mayor city manager vill- - (c) "Chief executive officer" means a mayor, city manager, village president or town chairperson.